Royal Garrison Church

 The nave of the Royal Garrison Church was badly damaged in bombing raids during World War II.
-It is now a roofless ruin, however the chancel remains intact.
+It is now a roofless ruin, but the chancel remains intact.

 The church is owned by English Heritage but maintained by the Friends of the Royal Garrison charity.

 About Royal Garrison Church

 Address: Grand Parade, Portsmouth, Hampshire, England, PO1 2NF